mitranim/wordplay/readme.md

 paln (plan with pals)

-ceasonal (ceases from time to time?)
+ceasonal (ceases from time to time)

 predickt